-In the case of ICICI Home Finance Company Limited, the Bank's housing finance subsidiary, loans and other credit facilities are classified as per the NHB guidelines into performing and non-performing assets.
+In the case of ICICI Home Finance Company Limited, the Bank's housing finance subsidiary, loans and other credit facilities are classified as per the National Housing Bank (NHB) guidelines into performing and non-performing assets.
 Further, NPAs are classified into sub-standard, doubtful and loss assets based on criteria stipulated by NHB.
 Additional provisions are made against specific non-performing assets over and above what is stated above, if in the opinion of the management, increased provisions are necessary.

 In the case of the Bank's overseas banking subsidiaries, loans are stated net of allowance for credit losses.
 Loans are classified as impaired and impairment losses are incurred only if there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition on the loan (a loss event) and that loss event (or events) has an impact on the estimated future cash flows of the loans that can be reliably estimated.
 An allowance for impairment losses is maintained at a level that management considers adequate to absorb identified credit related losses as well as losses that have occurred but have not yet been identified.
+As at March 31, 2017, the ICICI Bank UK amended its impairment classification policy to include all exposures past due for 90 days or more to be classified as impaired unless restructuring terms have been substantially agreed and are due to be implemented over next 60 days.